sandinmyjoints/leveraging-node/talk.md

 * Encourage community involvement

 Note:
-- Onboarding can be fun!
+- Onboarding is great fun!
+Watching someone appreciate the power at their fingertips.xs
 - We are growing.
-Went from 3 FT engineers to 5 + interns, and actively hiring.
+Went from 2 FT engineers when I started to 5 + interns, and actively hiring.